EasyAbp/EasyAbpGuide/README.md

 ## AbpHelper

-AbpHelper provides code generation and more features to help you develop with the ABP framework.
+AbpHelper provides code generation and more features to help you develop applications and modules with the ABP framework.

 * We provide [AbpHelper.GUI](https://github.com/EasyAbp/AbpHelper.GUI) to help you use it more visually.